 The American Trauma Society, Pennsylvania Division (ATSPA) is pleased to offer the following awards for 2020.
 All awards will be presented at the 2020 ATSPA Conference, "Prepare.
 Prevent.
 Provide." during the Opening Remarks at 9 a.m. on Thursday, April 2, 2020 in Hershey, PA.
-Nominations must be received no later than January 24, 2020.
+Nominations are now CLOSED.

 Barbara Esposito Excellence in Trauma Nursing Award:

 Barbara Esposito, one of the founding members of the Delaware Valley Trauma Nurse Consortium (D.V.T.N.C.), passed away in 2005.
 In recognition of her years of leadership and commitment to excellence, the D.V.T.N.C. elected to honor her by awarding a scholarship award, in her name, to a trauma staff nurse who has displayed excellence in any one of the following areas: clinical expertise, leadership, research, education, prevention, outreach and patient advocacy.
 This scholarship is now administered by the Pennsylvania Division of the American Trauma Society (ATSPA).